Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 "[Understandably,]" Daemon looked around.
 The temple had the sense of ordinarily being a tranquil place, even though they were fewer than five hundred meters from a major road.
 Now, that tranquility was outright silence.
 The only thing even the drone’s sensitive microphones could hear was birdsong, and the faint hiss of wind over leaves. "[I am too.]"

 Hoshi nodded, and sat back down in her collapsible chair. "[We are some of the last people on Earth.
-It feels...I…somehow I can *feel* it,]" she said. "[How many people are left?]"
+It feels...
+I…somehow I can *feel* it,]" she said. "[How many people are left?]"

 Daemon referenced the list. "[Fewer than sixteen thousand.]"
 At least, that Entity knew about.
 No doubt there were a few they didn’t.